dask/distributed/docs/source/worker.rst

 Halt worker threads
 ~~~~~~~~~~~~~~~~~~~

-At 80% load, the worker's thread pool will stop accepting new tasks.
-This
+At 80% load, the worker's thread pool will stop starting computation on
-gives time for the write-to-disk functionality to take effect even in the face
+additional tasks in the worker's queue.
+This gives time for the write-to-disk
-of rapidly accumulating data.
+functionality to take effect even in the face of rapidly accumulating data.
+Currently executing tasks continue to run.

 Kill Worker